Home / Towns / Eildon

 Primary boat launch facility with ample parking and amenities.

-Eildon is located 140km from Melbourne CBD.
-The drive typically takes around 2 hours via the Maroondah Highway.
+Eildon is 140km from Melbourne on sealed roads via the Maroondah Highway.